yisiqi/ssh-tunel/README.md

 # About SSH Tunel

+For more information on SSH Tunel, please visit <http://syi.github.com/ssh-tunel/>.

-Choose the version to your Operating-System.
+> Choose the version to your Operating-System.
 There is another `README.md` document to guide you finish the installation.

 ## for Mac users